Karnataka Bank Home Loan

-- Businessmen, Professionals or self employed individualss of 21 years of age and above.
+- Businessmen, Professionals or self-employed individuals of 21 years of age and above.
 Further, the tenure of loan plus borrower should not be more than 70 years.
-They should be in working firm for a minimum period of 3 years and a minimum gross annual income of Rs.60,000 is require.
+They should be in working firm for a minimum period of 3 years, and a minimum gross annual income of Rs.60,000 is required.

 Purpose: Karnataka Bank Home Loan

 - Renovation or remodeling to an existing house.

 For purchase or construction of a house

 - 60 times the last drawn monthly take home (net) salary in case of salaried persons

 - 5 times the current annual net income plus depreciation provided, if any, as per P & L account in case of traders or self employed persons